 - Allergic reactions to sclerosing agents.
 These reactions can be mild or may be very serious.

 The total cost of therapy depends on the number of sessions.
-Each session costs $350.00.
+Each session costs $250 for the first 3 syringes and $200 for each additional syringe.
 Because the treatment is cosmetic in nature we do not submit claims for sclerotherapy to insurance companies, but can supply you with a copy of your encounter form if you would like to submit your own claim.
 Payment is due at time of service.